-Winnings that are considered incidental prizes and exceed 10,000 Norwegian kroner are taxable at a rate of 27 per cent (under section 5-50(1) of the Taxation Act).
+Prizes that are considered incidental prizes and exceed 10,000 Norwegian kroner are taxable at a rate of 27 per cent (under section 5-50(1) of the Taxation Act).
 For professional gamblers, winnings may be considered income through self-employment.
-As such, they will be taxed as tradespeople and can deduct costs incurred through such activity.
-Winnings from foreign gambling operators are taxable on the same level as winnings from Norwegian-based operators.
+As such, they will be taxed as tradespeople and can deduct costs incurred through the gambling activity.
+Winnings from foreign gambling operators are taxable at the same rate as winnings from Norwegian-based operators.

-Prizes won from lotteries held for the benefit of a humanitarian or socially beneficial aim (eg, those provided by Norsk Tipping and Norsk Rikstoto) are exempt from taxation.
-This exemption may apply to winnings from gambling operators based in other EEA countries that are comparable to the gambling activities or lotteries legally available in Norway and subject to public oversight and control in the applicable country.
+Prizes won from gambling activities held for the benefit of a non-profit purpose (eg, those provided by Norsk Tipping and Norsk Rikstoto) are exempt from taxation.
+This exemption may apply to prizes from gambling operators based in other member states of the European Economic Area that are comparable to the gambling activities legally available in Norway and subject to public oversight and control in the applicable country.